When to consider neuromodulation devices for migraine.

 How does GammaCore work?

-How is GammaCore used for migraine and how effective is GammaCore for migraine?
+How effective is GammaCore for migraine?

 Studies showed significant pain relief in as soon as 30 minutes, and reported that at 1 hour, 21% were pain free and 35.8% had significant pain relief.
 At 2 hours, 30.4% were pain free and 40.8% significant pain relief.
 GammaCore reduced pain intensity over 3x greater than sham (fake device) at 60 minutes and over 6x greater at 120 minutes, and reduced the need for other rescue medications.

-How is GammaCore used for cluster headache and how effective is GammaCore for cluster headache?
+How effective is GammaCore for cluster headache?

 What are the side effects of GammaCore?